garybgenett/gary-os/README.md

   make DOREDO=true unpack
   ```

-The [Kernel] image will require [Networking] for this.
-[Rootfs] has all the
+Both [Kernel] and [Rootfs] require [Networking] for this, although [Rootfs]
-needed directories locally.
+already has all of the absolutely necessary directories locally.
+For
+a network-less install, use [Rootfs] and follow the unpacking instructions in
+[Update].
+Namely, edit the '/.unpack' file to skip the external 'meta-repo.git'
+directory.

 **Configuration Files** *(Optional)*